OpenWatchProject/readme/README.md

 # Build for Infinity

-List of confirmed working devices under the inharmony name (Probably more out there):
+List of confirmed working devices under the infinity name (Probably more out there):
 * Lemfo Lem7
 * Zeblaze Thor 4